Quannguyen-0512/Edu-Drone-/README.md

 ### Soldering: Temperature and Technique

 The cheap soldering iron I first bought from the market couldn't get solder to flow evenly onto a pad no matter what I tried.
-I switched to an FNIRSI HS-01 (the HS-02 has more features if you want them), and while I was still getting used to the new iron, I ruined my first ESC: solder smeared around the board instead of sitting cleanly on the pad.
-That mistake also took out my GPS module and receiver, damaged by the same bad soldering job.
+I switched to an FNIRSI HS-01 (the HS-02 has more features if you want them).
+While I was still getting used to the new iron, solder flowed across my first ESC instead of sitting cleanly on the pad, and I set the board aside rather than risk a short.
+I also overheated my GPS module and receiver while soldering them, and both stopped working.

 Motor pads need around 350°C, ESC pads around 400°C. Pre-tin the wire and the pad separately, apply flux first, and use 63/37 solder since it sets fast and leaves fewer cold joints.

-I ended up replacing the damaged ESC with a Flywoo GOKU G55M 55A 4-in-1, which has a pad-hole design that makes soldering noticeably easier than the stock board.
+In place of the stock ESC, I switched to a Flywoo GOKU G55M 55A 4-in-1, which has a pad-hole design that makes soldering noticeably easier than the stock board.

 One small trick: if a motor spins the wrong direction, you can reverse it by swapping any two of the three motor-to-ESC wires, no need to re-flash anything.